orate-io/Documentation/Templates/Design_Document_Template.md

 ## Failure considerations

-where are areas for possible failure and how will we deal with these errors, usually user based.
+Where are areas for possible failure and how will we deal with these errors, usually user based.
 Ex. if unable to reach server what will you show website users?

 ## Alternative Considerations